How To Set Up a Home Arcade System

 For some retro gamers, an old PC connected to a USB arcade stick isn’t enough to fully relive the glory days of the arcade style gaming, and they decide to build their own, fully functional, custom arcade cabinet.
 These are usually in the form of either the classic upright cabinet still found today, or the table top that was popular in the 70’s and 80’s.

 Custom cabinets are usually either made from MDF or plywood and are built around a monitor, one or two arcade sticks, speakers, and a dedicated PC running MAME.
-Alternatively many retro gamers simply buy old, broken arcade machines and salvage the cabinet.
+Alternatively, many retro gamers simply buy old, broken arcade machines and salvage the cabinet.
 Either way, this can be a pricey venture to undertake.

 The PCs inside the cabinets usually either run a custom version of Linux that goes straight into MAME, or use a MAME boot disc, like a CD-ROM containing MAME and arcade games that automatically run as soon as the PC is turned on.
 This disc can also be used to take around friends houses to play games on their computers without having to install anything at all.
-By far the most well developed and easy to set up MAME boot disc is AdvanceCD, which can be downloaded for free through their website, getting it set up does however require some knowledge of creating and burning disc images.
+By far the most well-developed and easy-to-set-up MAME boot disc is AdvanceCD, which can be downloaded for free through their website, getting it set up does however require some knowledge of creating and burning disc images.

 7. Spread the joy and have fun!